 The contractor shall be strongly advised to make every effort to prevent spills and leakages on site.
 Regular maintenance and inspections of construction vehicle is essential to prevent unnecessary oil spills.
-Seven (7) minor hydrocarbon spills and two (2) moderate.
-Moderate hydrocarbon spills was flashed to Eskom, three (3) concrete spill from concrete works.
-Total of twelve (12) chemical spills were reported for the reporting month.
-All spills were clean up.
+One (1) insignificant or minor hydrocarbon spills due to hydraulic pipe burst from the smooth drum roller.
+The spill was immediately cleaned after the new hydraulic pipe burst was installed.
 It is recommended that all spills must be assessed to determine the significance of the spill, reported to ECO and cleaned immediately.